Employee Reskilling and Upskilling: Next is Now

 Now is really the time to stop talking about future-proofing your workforce and start doing it.
 But where to start?
 Like any great challenge, the path to a solution can only be found through a brutally honest self-evaluation.
 For employers, this means asking three very tough questions about your human capital.

 1/ How will your business change?
-One of the biggest reasons why business organizations put off major decisions about future-proofing their workforces is that they are not entirely sure what kind of skills they will need in the future.
-Although some organizations have done the spade work to determine how macro forces will change their core business, many others are running blind into the future, not knowing how technology or other natural forces will transform how and what they do.
+One of the biggest reasons why business organisations put off major decisions about future-proofing their workforces is that they are not entirely sure what kind of skills they will need in the future.
+Although some organisations have done the spade work to determine how macro forces will change their core business, many others are running blind into the future, not knowing how technology or other natural forces will transform how and what they do.

 2/ How well do you know your people?
-If you’re like most business organizations, you have a limited understanding of what your people are actually doing and which ones have the capacity to learn and acquire the skills needed for future roles.
+If you’re like most business organisations, you have a limited understanding of what your people are actually doing and which ones have the capacity to learn and acquire the skills needed for future roles.
 It’s essential to get a clearer picture of the people you already employ and identify those who can be supported through a transition into new roles with new skills.

 3/ What is the best way to cross the skills gap?
-If you’re able to identify future talent needs and the people within your organization who can help you fill them, you still need a strategy to get them across the skills gap.
+If you’re able to identify future talent needs and the people within your organisation who can help you fill them, you still need a strategy to get them across the skills gap.
 There are many different strategies and tools that can help your people make the journey to fit-for-future skills, but it will require the support and guidance of a strategic human capital advisor to map out the path to that future state.

-It will be profoundly difficult for some organizations to transition away from crisis management into a more strategic mindset given that many regions of the world are still facing great uncertainty from the pandemic.
+It will be profoundly difficult for some organisations to transition away from crisis management into a more strategic mindset given that many regions of the world are still facing great uncertainty from the pandemic.